facelessuser/coloraide/docs/src/markdown/gamut.md

 Color("lab(200% -20 40 / 1)").in_gamut('srgb')
 ```

+### Tolerance

 Generally, ColorAide does not round off values in order to guarantee the best possible values for round tripping, but
-due to [limitations of floating-point arithmetic][floating-point], there can be edge cases where colors don't round trip
+due to [limitations of floating-point arithmetic][floating-point] and precision of conversion algorithms, there can be
-perfectly.
-By default, `in_gamut` allows for a tolerance of `#!py3 0.000075` to account for such cases where a color
+edge cases where colors don't round trip perfectly.
+By default, `in_gamut` allows for a tolerance of `#!py3 0.000075` to
-is "close enough".
+account for such cases where a color is "close enough".
 If desired, this "tolerance" can be adjusted.

 Let's consider CIELAB.
 The sRGB round trip through CIELAB for `#!color white` does not perfectly convert back to the
 original color.
 We can see that when using a tolerance of zero, the color is considered out of gamut.
 Depending on what